tylermu/CrimeMap/README.md

 ### Dependencies

-* This program should run on any Javascript/HTML compiler, it was ran on Visual Studio Code when being developed
+* This program should run on any Javascript/HTML compiler, it was ran on Visual Studio Code when being developed.
 * All the libraries necessary to run this program are embeded in the code and do not need to be downloaded from elsewhere.

 ### Installing

-* To download the program, pull the entire repository into your preferred compiler
+* To download the program, pull the entire repository into your preferred compiler.
 * Because the database file is too large to upload to github, do the following steps to get the database extracted.
 Find the stpaul_crime database.zip, and extract the sqlite3 file from inside.
 When you have the sqlite3 file you can delete the compressed folder.
 Now, create a new folder called "db" and drag the sqlite3 database into the folder.
 Now your database is setup and should be automatically connected via the path on the App.vue file.